PlatformStories/geojsontools/README.md

 ## Installation/Usage

-In a virtualenv or conda virtual environment, do
+In a virtualenv or conda virtual environment:

 ```bash
 pip install geojsontools